MediaTek CEO urges Taiwan to ease cross-strait rules on chip investments

 MediaTek-designed chips are particularly popular among Chinese phone vendors like Xiaomi, who are nipping at the heels of rivals Apple Inc and Samsung Electronics Co Ltd.

 Unlike chip design, investment in chip manufacturing in China is allowed, though heavily regulated.
-Last year United Microelectronics Corp, the world’s second-largest contract chip maker, received approval from Taiwan’s government for its $1.35 billion investment into a China factory.
+Last year United Microelectronics Corp , the world’s second-largest contract chip maker, received approval from Taiwan’s government for its $1.35 billion investment into a China factory.
+(Editing by Stephen Coates)